RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

 - [GitHub on nbdev](https://github.blog/2020-11-20-nbdev-a-literate-programming-environment-that-democratizes-software-engineering-best-practices/)
-  GitHub have a nice blog article about their collaboration with fastai in bring `nbdev` to GitHub's web-offering (in preview only at the moment).
+  GitHub have a nice blog article about their collaboration with fastai to bring `nbdev` to GitHub's web-offering (in preview only at the moment).
 Definitely one to keep an eye on.
 - [RStudio v1.4 Preview: Python
   Support](https://blog.rstudio.com/2020/10/07/rstudio-v1-4-preview-python-support/):